Pacifica’s Climate Action and Resiliency Plan

 Residential Rebates & Offers Finder| Peninsula Clean Energy

-Peninsula Clean Energy (PCE) is the local Community Choice Aggregation (CCA) provider for San Mateo County (including Pacifica) and Los Banos.
+Peninsula Clean Energy (PCE) is the local energy provider for San Mateo County (including Pacifica) and Los Banos.
+Unlike PG&E, PCE buys and produces clean energy, while PG&E delivers it through their existing power lines and handles billing.
+They work together.

-Local projects: Solar, storage, EV infrastructure in Pacifica
+Local projects: solar, storage, and electric vehicle (EV) support in Pacifica

 Wood stove replacement